-Acetaminophen is very useful in treating fever, as well as aspirin and NSAIDs.
-This is typically given to children instead of aspirin as an antipyretic.
+Acetaminophen is very useful in treating fever, and is typically given to children instead of aspirin as an antipyretic.
+This is done in order to prevent the development of Reye’s syndrome.

-Acetaminophen helps relieve pain, just as well as aspirin and NSAIDs.
+Acetaminophen helps relieve pain.
+It works similarly to aspirin and other NSAIDs.

 The mechanism of action remains unknown, however, it is hypothesized its analgesic mechanism of action results from its reversible inhibition of the cyclooxygenase (COX) pathway in the CNS.
 This drug may also activate descending inhibitory pathways.